-Students do not achieve minimum academic standards and are deemed 'at risk' where they:
+Students do not achieve minimum academic standards and are deemed 'at risk' where any of the following apply:

-- Fail fifty per cent or more of their enrolled subjects in any term; and/or - Fail the same subject more than once; and/or - Fail to make sufficient academic progress to complete the course within the maximum candidature.
+- Fail fifty per cent or more of their enrolled subjects in any term. - Fail the same subject more than once. - Fail to make sufficient academic progress to complete the course within the maximum candidature.